-Members are not able to enter this category directly.
+\Members are not able to enter this category directly.
 Projects considered in this category will be submitted by the International Jury for consideration.
 Entry material will be prepared by the submitting party.
-The original architect or any third party (including non-members and non-architects) may recommend to the relevant jury, projects for consideration in this category.
-See 2.3.5 Enduring Architecture Category for more information.
+The original architect or

 The International Chapter Architecture Awards jury will consist of three to five jurors; the Chair will be selected annually by the Chapter Chair, and the jurors will be endorsed by the International Chapter Council.